symfony/symfony-docs/reference/constraints/Callback.rst

 .. warning::

-    Using a ``Closure`` together with annotation configuration will disable the annotation cache for that class/property/methods because ``Closure``s cannot be cached.
-For best performance, it is recommended to use a static callback method.
+    Using a ``Closure`` together with annotation configuration will disable the annotation cache for that class/property/method because ``Closure`` cannot be cached.
+For best performance, it's recommended to use a static callback method.

 Options
 -------